 The Company has a new leadership team, made certain strategic changes to and investments in our U.S. sales and global marketing organizations, which included terminating certain personnel and hiring new personnel and realigning our reporting and leadership structure in the sales organization.
-For example, throughout 2018 we are increasing the size of our U.S. sales force by hiring sales professionals with extensive experience selling capital equipment and equipment to physicians in the aesthetic market.
+For example, throughout 2018 we are increasing the size of our U.S. sales force by hiring sales professionals with experience selling capital equipment and equipment to physicians in the aesthetic market.
+In addition, we are investing significantly in our sales and marketing efforts related to the launch of the ARTAS® iX System.
 Strategically, we have been focused on our branding and have consolidated our regional marketing teams to standardize our messaging and focus of our marketing spending with an aim to be more efficient and cost-effective.
 As a result, we have seen a reduction in and improved efficiency of our marketing spending.

 While we increased revenue in 2017 because of increased unit sales, these sales initiatives have also increased our sales and marketing expenses.
-Furthermore, we anticipate as we continue to advance the commercialization of the ARTAS System, our sales and marketing expenses will continue to increase in the near term.
+Furthermore, we anticipate as we continue to advance the commercialization of the ARTAS® iX System, our sales and marketing expenses will continue to increase.